 Take two tablespoons of yogurt into a bowl and smoothen by stirring with spoon.
 Set aside to sort of get closer to room temperature.

 Peel the eddoes, getting rid of the fur.
 Be thorough as a poor job here will cause throat irritation and we really do not want that.
 Make sure that you really get all that fur off.
 Peel, check, peel again.
 Wash.
-Cut into disks (or discs) < Hell!
-Apparently there is a difference, according to Apple.
-Obviously, Apple NEVER gets anything wrong, so believe it, folks! >.
-Set aside.
+Cut into disks (or discs)

 In a pan, heat 1 to 1.5 tablespoons of oil.
 Add mustard seeds.
 Don’t go overboard with them, you only need about a quarter teaspoon.
 Wait for the seeds to start popping.
 Stick in the discs of eddoes.
 Watch for splatter!